This article explains why you may see a Secure Connection Failed or a Did Not Connect: Potential Security Issue error

-The error page will include a description of the potential security threat, an option to report the error to Mozilla and anbutton to view the error code and other technical details.
+The error page will include a description of the potential security threat and anbutton to view the error code and other technical details.
 There is no option to add a security exception to visit the website.

 Some websites try using outdated (no longer secure) Transport Layer Security (TLS) mechanisms in an attempt to secure your connection.
 Firefox protects you by preventing navigation to such sites if there is a problem in securely establishing a connection.
 Contact the owners of the website and ask them to update their TLS version to a version that is still current and still secure.